 What Is Roof Underlayment?

-What Is Roofing Underlayment?
-A roof’s underlayment is installed between the roof deck and the shingles.
-Its purpose is to add additional protection against damage from rain, wind, and snow.
+Roofing underlayment is installed between the roof deck and the shingles.
+Its purpose is to add additional protection against leaks and damage from rain, wind, and snow.

-What Is Synthetic Roofing Underlayment: This type of roofing underlayment is manufactured from strong polymers in order to be long-lasting.
-Popular roofing underlayments within the marketplace are Tiger Paw™ and Deck‑Armor™.
+Synthetic roofing underlayment is manufactured from strong polymers in order to be long-lasting.
+Popular synthetic roof underlayment’s within the marketplace are Tiger Paw™ and Deck‑Armor™.

-Learn More About Tiger Paw™ Synthetic Underlayment From GAF:
+Learn More About Tiger Paw™ Synthetic Underlayment For Roofs From GAF:

-Price: Synthetic roofing underlayment cost more than felt underlayments.
-This makes felt underlayment ideal for homeowners trying to get their project done as cheaply as possible.
+Synthetic roof underlayment cost more than felt underlayments.
+This makes roofing felt underlay ideal for homeowners trying to get their project done as cheaply as possible.

 Synthetic roofing underlayment is harder to tear and can hold up against being walked on during installation.
-Felt underlayment can be compromised if not carefully installed or if it is exposure to high wind speeds.
+Felt underlayment can be compromised if not carefully installed or if it is exposed to high wind speeds.

-Ease of Installation: Contractors tend to prefer working with synthetic roofing underlayment because it installs quicker than felt does.
-Felt weighs more, making it more difficult to transport to the rooftop.
+Contractors tend to prefer working with synthetic roof underlayment because it installs quicker than felt does.
+Roofing felt underlay also weighs more, making it more difficult to transport to the top of homes.
 In addition, felt underlayment can be slippery to work with and has more seams.

-Exposure to Mother Nature: Another reason felt underlayment is so difficult to work with is that should not be left exposed for long periods of time.
-If it is, it can dry out and the oils within the material can leak out.
+Another reason roofing felt underlayment is so difficult to work with is that should not be left exposed for long periods of time.
+If it is, felt underlayment can dry out and the oils within the material can leak out.
 Either of these scenarios can negatively impact the underlayment’s ability to hold up against snow and rain.
 If the roof felt gets wet during installation, it can become wrinkled.
 When this happens, it is more difficult for the shingles to lay flat.